With Medijump you can browse 4 facilities offering Bunion Surgery procedures in Monterrey. The cheapest price available is $1,148 in Guadalajara

 I worked there in 1994 it was my first job at that time so it was very cleanIt was when Juan Tabarez of the liberation group was internedAnd Lic Joel Manzina hired meVery good personThen he went to the Santa Engracia hospitalWas or is in the same hospitalI have not heard from him

-Dr. Victor Lopez Valerio, located in Calle Ecuador, Monterrey, Mexico offers patients Bunion Surgery procedures among its total of 61 available procedures, across 1 different specialties.
-Currently, there's no pricing information for Bunion Surgery procedures at Dr. Victor Lopez Valerio, as all prices are available on request only, whilst the national average price is approximately $3,604.
-All procedures and treatments are undertaken by the lead specialist at the Hospital, and they are not accredited by any recognized accreditations institutes
+Dr. Victor Lopez Valerio, can be found in Calle Ecuador, Monterrey, Mexico and offers its patients Bunion Surgery procedures as well as 61 other procedures, across 1 different procedure categories.
+At present, there is no pricing information for Bunion Surgery procedures at Dr. Victor Lopez Valerio.
+The pricing information is quite specialised, so it's only available on request, and the average price is around $3,604.
+The lead specialist at the Hospital will be carrying out all the treatments, and Dr. Victor Lopez Valerio is not accredited by any recognised accreditations institutions.

 At Medijump, we're making medical easy.
 You can search, compare, discuss, and book your medical all in one place.
 We open the door to the best medical providers worldwide, saving you time and energy along the way, and it's all for FREE, no hidden fees, and no price markups guaranteed.
 So what are you waiting for?